ballerina-platform/module-ballerina-sql/ballerina/Module.md

 #### Batch Updating Data

 This sample demonstrates how to insert multiple records with a single `INSERT` statement that is executed via the `batchExecute` remote function of the client.
-This is done by creating a `table` with multiple records and parameterized SQL query as same as the above `execute` operations.
+This is done by creating a `table` with multiple records and a parameterized SQL query as same as the above `execute` operations.

 ```ballerina